exercism/website-copy/tracks/elixir/exercises/robot-simulator/mentoring.md

     {:error, "invalid direction"}
   end

-  @doc """
-  Simulate the robot's movement given a string of instructions.

-  Valid instructions are: "R" (turn right), "L", (turn left), and "A" (advance)
-  """
   @spec simulate(robot :: any, instructions :: String.t()) :: any
   def simulate(robot, instructions) do
     do_simulate(robot, instructions |> String.codepoints() )